The Ultimate Checklist for Cleaning Your Home Before Selling It

 Step 1: Toilet.
 Pour a toilet bowl cleaner such as Lysol Power Toilet Bowl Cleaner inside the toilet and let it soak for about 15 minutes to dissolve stubborn stains.
 Scrub with a toilet brush and flush the toilet when done.
 Freshen things up with a deodorizer in the tank.

 If your bathroom grout has mold, you can usually remove it with a bleach cleaner spray.
 Cracking caulk makes an easy DIY project.
-Just dig out the caulk and reapply with the new caulk.
+Just dig out the caulk and reapply new caulk.
+This may even be an opportunity to spruce up your bathroom's decor, as you could opt for a great neutral colored caulk to create a new look.

 Step 3: Mirrors.
 Mirrors make great accent pieces and can give the appearance of more light and a larger space, so they should be as clean as possible so they can do just that most effectively.
 Glass cleaners are a great way to clean mirrors for a streak-free shine.
 Just spray glass cleaner and wipe with a paper towel.